tedjanton/Brewd/README.md

 ### SQLAlchemy Querying

-We ran into issues when trying to query our database because of interdependent relationships.
-We had to define specific relationships between tables, and create new methods that allowed us to return information pertaining to multiple tables without running into major conflicts.
+Because of how we built our lean database, we needed to create unique ways to query data due to interdependent relationships.
+We defined the necessary relationships between tables and created new methods that allowed us to return information pertaining to multiple tables without running into major conflicts.

 ### Likes